Multivariate Generalized Hermite Subdivision Schemes: Existence and Examples of Generalized Hermite Subdivision Schemes

-A few examples of bivariate interpolatory and non-interpolatory Hermite subdivision schemes have been reported in \citet{dhmm05,hyp04,hyx05,hy06}, while a few bivariate interpolating generalized Hermite subdivision schemes are given in \citet{hz09}.
-Because the presentation of high-dimensional examples is often quite messy, here we only provide three relatively simple bivariate examples.
+For $j=1,2$, assume that a generalized Hermite subdivision scheme of type $\ind_j$ and translation $T_j$ with mask $a_j\in (l_0(\Z^{d_j}))^{r_j\times r_j}$ is convergent with limit functions in $\mathscr{C}^{m_j}(\R^{d_j})$.
+Then the generalized Hermite subdivision scheme of type $\ind_1\otimes \ind_2$ and translation $T_1\otimes T_2$ with mask $a_1\otimes a_2\in (l_0(\Z^{d_1+d_2}))^{(r_1+r_2)\times (r_1+r_2)}$ must converge with limit functions in $\mathscr{C}^m(\R^{d_1+d_2})$, where $m:=\min(m_1,m_2)$ and $\otimes$ stands for the tensor product.
+Moreover, if both generalized Hermite subdivision schemes have the interpolation property or linear-phase moments in \cref{sec:hsdint}, then so does their tensor product one.
+Consequently, examples of multivariate generalized Hermite subdivision schemes can be easily obtained from univariate ones through tensor product.
+In the following, we are only interested in non-tensor product ones.
+A few examples of bivariate interpolatory and non-interpolatory Hermite subdivision schemes have been reported in \cite{dhmm05,hm07,hyp04,hyx05,hy06}, while a few bivariate interpolating generalized Hermite subdivision schemes are given in \cite{hz09}.
+Because the presentation of high-dimensional examples is often quite messy, here we only provide four relatively simple bivariate examples.